mobazha/mobazha/README.md

 Make sure you have Node.js and NPM installed.
 Node versions older than 20.18.1 or NPM versions older than 10.8.2 may not work.

+## Preparation

+Download the Mobazha node for your current OS version from latest [Mobazha node release](https://github.com/mobazha/mobazha-go/releases) and place it in the `build/extraResources/mobazha` subdirectory.
+The node should be named `mobazha.exe` for Windows or `mobazhad` for macOS/Linux.

 ### Running